biankakrysiak/biankakrysiak/README.md

-Hi there

-I'm a 3rd year Computer Science student intereseted in software development and Internet of Things systems.
+Hi there, I'm a 3rd year Computer Science student intereseted in software development and Internet of Things systems.

-Tech
+Tech:

 **Languages**